wpilibsuite/GradleRIO/examples/_archived/coprocessor_cpp/README.md

 The root project links these projects together through the use of [settings.gradle](settings.gradle).
 Each project has its own build.gradle, as does the root project.

-NOTE: The coprocessor project uses EmbeddedTools, the backing library behind GradleRIO.
+NOTE: The coprocessor project uses DeployUtils, the backing library behind GradleRIO.
 It features everything that GradleRIO does, without the frc-specific stuff, which is why we use it on the coprocessor instead of GradleRIO.

 ## Toolchains